Free & Equal Elections Foundation: Primaries

 Early on March 4, 2020, the Free & Equal Elections Foundation held a debate at the Hilton Chicago Hotel.
 Various third-party candidates, as well as minor candidates affiliated with the Democratic and Republican parties attended.
 Some, but not all, of the participants would go on to be their parties nominees.

 General election

 Two debates were held prior to the general election.
 The first was on October 8, 2020, in Denver, Colorado, with participation limited to candidates on the ballot in at least eight states.
 A second debate with the same candidates occurred on October 24, 2020, in Cheyenne, Wyoming.

+2024

+Primaries

+On January 18, 2024, the Free & Equal Elections Foundation held its first ever Democratic Party primary debate streamed on Rumble while four candidates took the stage at Chelsea Television Studios in New York City, New York.
+Candidates were invited if they had ballot access in at least four states.
+Although eight candidates were invited, only Gabriel Cornejo, Frankie Lozada, Stephen Lyons, and Jason Palmer participated.

+On February 29, 2024 Free & Equal held its first independent presidential debate also at Chelsea Television Studios featuring two Libertarian candidates (Chase Oliver and Lars Mapstead), two Green Party candidates (Jill Stein and Jasmine Sherman) (also nominee of The Unicorn Party), plus Party for Socialism and Liberation nominee Claudia De la Cruz.
+Independent candidates Robert F. Kennedy Jr and Cornel West were invited but unable to attend.

+These selections were made via multiple choice voting available on their website where members of the public could pick their top seven candidates across party lines and independents.

+Presidential debates

+Free and Equal hosted a second debate on July 12, 2024, at FreedomFest in Las Vegas, Nevada moderated by the foundation's chair, Christina Tobin and congressman Thomas Massie.

+Biden, Kennedy, Oliver, Stein, Randall Terry, Trump and West were invited to the debate, while Oliver, Stein, and Terry participated.

+The Free and Equal hosted a third debate on October 23, 2024 in Los Angeles, California moderated by the foundation's chair, Christina Tobin and former U.S. Comptroller General David Walker.

+Chase Oliver, Jill Stein, Randall Terry, Claudia De la Cruz, Kamala Harris, Donald Trump, and Cornel West were invited.
+Oliver, Stein, and Terry participated again.
+Confirmed United We Stand artists: Loomis, Mahdieh Maleki, LeRome Swiss, Samuel J, Jon Nash, Shyalpa Rinpoche, Shylah Ray, Scott Page, Jose Muñoz, Franko Heke, Charlie Scott III/Chad Bishop, Colin Cantrell and Kaisi Berick.

 Electoral Reform Symposiums

 Since 2009, Free & Equal has hosted electoral reform symposiums to unite intellectuals and experts to share and debate reforms to the U.S. electoral system.
 Past panelists and speakers include President of The League of Women Voters of Colorado Nancy Crow, Deputy Secretary of State of Colorado Suzanne Staiert, Founder of FairVote Rob Richie, Founder of Nexus Earth Colin Cantrell, Founder of Ballot Access News Richard Winger and more.